Jerry Green (politician): Career

 Green started his career as a businessman working in marketing and real estate.
 In 1982, he began his first term on the Union County's Board of Chosen Freeholders.
 During his second term from 1989 to 1991, he was elected the board's chair in 1990.
 Green played a prominent role in the county's politics serving on its Planning Board, the Parks & Recreation Committee and Adolescent Substance Abuse Program.
 He also served as the president of Roselle and Linden Merchants Association and was an honorary chairman for the March of Dimes's chapter in New Jersey for 1990.

 Green was elected to the New Jersey General Assembly as a Democrat in 1992 from the 17th Legislative District.
 Following redistricting in 2002, he represented the 22nd Legislative District in the Assembly till his death in 2018.
 During his 26-year tenure as an assemblyman, Green served on the Housing and Local Government (as Chair) and on the Health and Senior Services Committee.
-He was also a member of the Joint Committee on Housing Affordability, deputy speaker Pro Tempore from 2004–2007 and Deputy Speaker from 2002–2003.
+He was also a member of the Joint Committee on Housing Affordability, deputy speaker Pro Tempore from 2004 to 2007 and Deputy Speaker from 2002 to 2003.
 In 2008 he became the Assembly's Speaker Pro Tempore.

 Jerry Green was an innovator, a trailblazer and the most influential African American leader ever to come from Union County.